 It can be tough to track down traditions.
-And, when it comes to weddings and traditions many people just do them and don't ask why.
-As a designer of stylish wedding garters, I thought it only fitting to share with you what I discovered about the history of wedding garters.
+When it comes to weddings and traditions many people just do them and don't ask why.
+As a designer of stylish wedding garters, and custom garters, I thought it only fitting to share with you what I discovered about the history of wedding garters.

 This is the another wedding planning advice post in my wedding garter 101 blog series where I'll answer any and all of your questions about wedding garters.
 From sizing, to design, to fit, there are so many questions about bridal garters and I hope that you'll check back and find lots more answers.